Quick Links

 </div>

-For example, if you selected local business, but included a menu in your rich snippet, Google would flag it during testing (which we’ll discuss).
-As far as it’s concerned, a menu goes with restaurant (a different template), not local business.
+For example, if you use the LocalBusiness schema but include a menu in your rich snippet, Google would flag it during testing (which we’ll discuss soon).

 3) Itemprop